Skip navigation

 I regularly appear on radio, podcast and tv shows to speak about my research.
 In 2022, I was featured on Arte's tv-show "Making History" to talk about "The Parasol and Beach Culture."
 I also use my expertise to write about topical issues for a general audience.
 You can find an op-ed (in French) I wrote for Libération in reaction to the 2020 Australian bushfires here, an article on how history can help us save California beaches for Time Magazine (2024) here, and my Top 5 beach reads recommendations for The Wall Street Journal here (2024).

 I have been active in several learned societies.
-I am a member of the BAAS (British Association of American Studies) executive committee, where I co-lead our sustainability initiative, Green BAAS.
+Since 2020, I have been a member of the BAAS (British Association of American Studies) executive committee, where I co-lead our sustainability initiative, Green BAAS.
 I am also currently Regional Representative (France) for the European Society of Environmental History.

 Elsa Devienne